-- Put wet ingredients (oil, maple syrup, soy milk) and mix.
+- Add wet ingredients (oil, maple syrup, soy milk) in a large bowl and whisk.

-- Add dry ingredients (flour and baking powder) and stir gently.
+- Add dry ingredients (baking powder and flour mixture) and stir gently with a rubber spatula.

-Take it out from the pan, place it on a cooling rack and let it cool for some time.
+Take it out from the pan, place it on a wire rack, and let it cool for some time.
 Please wait until completely cooled down, then cut into pieces of your choice, and enjoy!

-You can store it at room temperature for about 5 days.
-If the slice gets dry, warm it in the microwave for about 20 seconds, then it will get fluffy again.
+You can store your fresh fig cake at room temperature for about 5 days.
+If a slice becomes dry, warm it in the microwave for about 20 seconds, then it will get fluffy again.

 For longer storage, wrap each slice of cake with plastic wrap before storing them in the freezer.
 The cakes will last around one month.

-This is an easy, simple dried fig cake that will be sure to please you!
-Enjoy it with your favorite cup of coffee or tea in break time and I hope it brings a little joy into your day.
+This is an easy, simple dried fig cake that will surely please you!
+Enjoy this healthy snack with your favorite cup of coffee or tea during break time....and I hope it brings a little joy into your day.